dam354/dam354/README.md

 # Hi there! 👋 I'm Dan Mennella

 Front-End Developer with a passion for creating intuitive and visually appealing user interfaces.
-Currently expanding my skills into full-stack development with a focus on Python backend.
+Currently expanding my skills into full-stack development with Python for backend.

 ## 🚀 Skills & Technologies